1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Properties must be listed on the National Register of Historic Places.
+According to the current listing, eligibility includes: Properties must be listed on the National Register of Historic Places.
 Applications open to all property owners, with priority given to public and nonprofit-owned properties.
 Archaeology projects for documenting archaeological sites are also eligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.